 - 18. We have continued our work with the Department of Education (DfE) to ensure local authority uptake of DfE's survey registering the prevalence of RAAC across the school estate.
 Several previously challenging authorities have recently completed these registrations and we are now nearing the close of this project as registrations near finalisation. - 19.
 Where it had previously focused on school buildings, central government is now looking to expand RAAC identification and remediation to the wider public estate. - 20.
 The Office of Government Property (OGP) will be convening a working group in which there will be a designated representative from each Government department who is responsible for the identification and remediation of RAAC in buildings owned by that department.
 This group will also be attended by key stakeholders including the LGA. - 21.
-On the 23 May 2023, Secretary of State for Schools Nick Gibb announced that the DfE will make its full dataset on the condition of schools- including prevalence of RAAC- publicly available by summer recess, which begins on the 20 July 2023.
-The LGA will be monitoring the media attention on RAAC in schools and will be preparing responsive policy lines.
+On the 23 May 2023, Secretary of State for Schools Nick Gibb announced that the DfE will make its full dataset on the condition of schools- including prevalence of RAAC- publicly available by summer recess, which begins on the 20 July 2023. - 21.1.
+The LGA will be monitoring the media attention on RAAC in schools and will be preparing responsive policy lines to ensure that the experiences of local authorities are well represented. - 21.2.
+In preparation for this, we are engaging with local authorities to develop our understanding of the issues and obstacles being faced by authorities in identifying and remediating RAAC, as well as ways in which central government can better support this work. - 21.3.
+This work also fits within our wider strategy of raising awareness of RAAC; by engaging local authorities in advanced of this data release we hope to ensure that they are adequately aware and informed on the dangers of RAAC and the potential for media scrutiny.